How should we respond to the Martin/Zimmerman case?

 PER CURIAM.

-The petition for certiorari is granted.
+certiorari is granted.
 The judgment of the Supreme Court of Montana is reversed.

 It is so ordered.